ALMOND-CRISPED NECTARINES

 TIPS:

-I typically prepare 2-3 nectarine halves per person.
+I usually prepare 2-3 nectarine halves per person.

-To easily remove the nectarine stone, slice the nectarine in half, then twist the halves in opposite directions to separate one half from the stone.
-Use a small spoon to extract the stone from the other half or cut around it with a small paring knife to release the stone.
+To remove the nectarine stone easily, cut the fruit in half and twist the halves in opposite directions to detach one half from the stone.
+Use a small spoon to remove the stone from the other half, or use a small paring knife to cut around the stone and release the pit.

-To make the almonds attach to the filling, put them into a small bowl, then press each stuffed nectarine into the almonds until they are firmly attached.
+To stick the almonds to the filling, put them in a small bowl and press each stuffed nectarine into the almonds until they are attach firmly.

 You can substitute peaches or plums for the nectarines if you wish.